 - Google Product Category – for your product, it serves as your Google–defined category.
 You should incorporate one relevant category.

 - Brand – of course, the product’s brand name.
-Provide a general name that can be easily recognized.
+Provide a general name that can be easily recognised.

 Connecting Google AdWords Account

-Google Merchant Center is where retailers input their product and its information.
+Google Merchant Centre is where retailers input their product and its information.
 On the other side, Google AdWords is where customers see all your products.

 For your customers to see all your products, you have to connect your account to Google AdWords.

 In the topmost right corner, find the three vertical dots > click ‘Account Linking.’
 Click ‘link account’ to input your customer ID in Google AdWords.

 Google Shopping Campaign